jdholtz/i3-restore/README.md

 The script can correctly restore terminal subprocesses (such as Vim and ssh) and web browser instances exactly how they were before.

 Additionally, with its plugin system i3-restore can save and restore specific programs much more extensively.
-Currently, the Kitty terminal has a plugin to restore tabs, windows, and layouts.
+Currently, the Kitty terminal has a plugin to restore tabs, windows, and scrollback.
 Pull Requests are welcome to add plugins for more programs!

 ## Table of Contents
 - [Features](#features)